MichaelPoma/ds_air_pollution_predictions_proj/README.md

 The basic weather information consisted of the following:

-- Temperature in degrees Celcius
+- Temperature in degrees Celsius
 - Relative Humidity
 - Absolute Humidity